NethermindEth/nethermind/src/Nethermind/Nethermind.BeaconNode.Host/README.md

 $offset = [Math]::Floor((1578009600 - [DateTimeOffset]::UtcNow.ToUnixTimeSeconds())/60) * 60; $offset; dotnet run --project src/Nethermind/Nethermind.HonestValidator.Host --QuickStart:ValidatorStartIndex 0 --QuickStart:NumberOfValidators 32 --QuickStart:ClockOffset $offset
 ```

+Note that from Epoch 2, the beacon node will throw errors, as it has not received any blocks to advance the epoch.

 ### Optional requirements

 * PowerShell Core, to run build scripts